natemaia/dk/README.md

 #### Ws and Mon
 `mon` and `ws` operate on monitors and workspaces respectively.

-- `CLIENT` (hex) The window id in hex to operate on, if unspecified the active window is used.
+- `CLIENT` (hex/string) The window id in hex or class string, if unspecified the active window is used.
 - `TARGET` (integer/string) Name or number of the workspace or monitor to target or strings
     - `next` relative forward
     - `prev` relative backward